Qqwy/NoMoreOversleeps/README.md

 ### Best usage ###

-NoMoreOversleeps is designed for continuous monitoring works best if you have access to all of the integration features, it also
+NoMoreOversleeps is designed for continuous monitoring.
+It works best if you have access to all of the integration features and a buddy to watch your feed.

 ### Features that might be added in the future ###